-SASKATCHEWAN LONGITUDINAL INTEGRATED CLERKSHIP (SLIC) COURSE SYLLABUS 2020-2021
+SASKATCHEWAN LONGITUDINAL INTEGRATED CLERKSHIP (SLIC) COURSE SYLLABUS 2021-2022

-UNIVERSITY OF SASKATCHEWAN College of Medicine medicine.usask.ca As we gather here today, we acknowledge we are on Treaty Six Territory and the Homeland of the Métis.
+As we gather here today, we acknowledge we are on Treaty Six Territory and the Homeland of the Métis.
 We pay our respect to the First Nation and Métis ancestors of this place and reaffirm our relationship with one another.
 We recognize that in the course of your studies you will spend time learning in other traditional territories and Métis homelands.
 We wish you safe, productive and respectful encounters in these places.